 - The Neuroethics Blog, hosted by the Center for Ethics, Neuroethics Program at Emory University

 - The Ethics of Human Enhancement (Index to all Posts), Philosophical Disquisitions blog

-- Presidential Commission for the Study of Bioethics and in particular
+- Presidential Commission for the Study of Bioethics

 The author would like to acknowledge the research assistance of Yaning Chen for this project.